 The American Antiquarian Society is this nation's chief repository for early American newspapers, and a significant portion of research done at the Society draws upon the Society's collection.
-The primary goal for the collection is to acquire, preserve, and make available for research newspapers published in the eighteenth and nineteenth centuries in the United States, Canada, and the English-speaking West Indies.
-To this end, the Society adds, through gift and purchase, an average of 3,000 issues a year to its holdings.
-Building on Isaiah Thomas's gift in 1812 of 382 titles in 551 volumes, the Society has accumulated over 15,000 newspaper titles in 20,000 volumes.
+The primary goal for the collection is to acquire, preserve, and make available for research newspapers published in the eighteenth and nineteenth centuries in the United States, Canada, and the West Indies.
+To this end, the Society adds, through gift and purchase, an average of 15,000 issues a year to its holdings.
+Building on Isaiah Thomas's gift in 1812 of 382 titles in 551 volumes, the Society has accumulated over 18,000 newspaper titles.
 Today, AAS has more than two million issues on five miles of shelving.
 The collection is preserved in protective folders and boxes in a climate- controlled environment.
-In 1973, to assure the preservation and usefulness of its newspaper holdings, the Society established the position of curator of newspapers and serials.
+In 1973, to assure the preservation and usefulness of its newspaper holdings, the Society established the position of curator of newspapers and periodicals.

 The collection contains newspapers from all fifty states and the District of Columbia, the Canadian provinces, the West Indies, and Great Britain.
 British newspapers are retained through the Revolutionary War period.

 The collection is housed on-site and advanced notice is not required to use the newspapers.
 Records for the United States newspapers collection can be accessed through the General Catalog.
 The Clarence database provides item-level holdings information for most of the United States collection.
 The Caribbean holdings are currently being cataloged in the General Catalog.
 Canadian and British holdings are uncatalogued.